eduardojunio/game-art-showcase/README.md

 # Game Art Showcase

-This repo is dedicated to showcase my artwork for games.
-I'm still learning, so expect rough results.
+Welcome to my Game Art Showcase!
+This repository is dedicated to displaying my artwork inspired by various games.
+As I'm still learning, some pieces may be a bit rough, but I hope you enjoy the journey with me.

-You can find previews of the vector graphics on the `preview` directory.
-The source graphic lives on the `vector-graphics` directory.
+You can find previews of the vector graphics in the `preview` directory.
+The source files are located in the `vector-graphics` directory.

-All the work here was created using Inkscape.
+All artwork in this repository was created using Inkscape.

+## Disclaimer

+The artwork in this repository includes characters from well-known games, which are the property of their respective owners.
+I do not claim any ownership over these characters, nor do I intend to infringe on anyone's rights.
+These drawings were created out of admiration and appreciation for the original works.
+If there are any concerns regarding the content, please feel free to contact me, and I will address them promptly.